-Risk assessments are required for all events which CAG Partners participate in.
-Where Partners are running events that have been organised by others they will, as a minimum, ensure that they liaise with the event organiser to establish what if any risks have been identified; ensure that a first aid kit is available on site and establish its location; establish whether an appointed first aider will be on site during the event (and if not appoint themselves to this role); alert event participants to any identified risks.
+Risk assessments are required for all events which CAG Partners participate in, and for events that CAG Associates participate in on behalf of CAG.
+Where Partners or Associates are running events that have been organised by others they will, as a minimum, ensure that they liaise with the event organiser to establish what if any risks have been identified; ensure that a first aid kit is available on site and establish its location; establish whether an appointed first aider will be on site during the event (and if not appoint themselves to this role); alert event participants to any identified risks.
 Where a CAG Partner, or a CAG Associate, is responsible for organising the event the CAG Project Manager with immediate responsibility for the management of the work being assessed will ensure that a suitable and sufficient risk assessment(s) is completed.